Foreign tax credit

 According to Danish tax law, relief is generally available to credit foreign tax paid on non-Danish source profits against the Danish tax on the same profits.
 As Danish companies are not taxed on income from foreign PEs or properties, the rules have limited application.

-A small variety of tax incentives are available in the form of deductions for capital expenditures.
+A variety of tax incentives are available in the form of deductions for certain capital expenditures.

 Danish tax law allows for an immediate write-off of capital expenditures for R&D. Alternatively, the taxpayer may choose to take tax depreciation in the same year and the following four years on a straight-line basis.
 Costs incurred in connection with the exploration for raw materials may also be fully deducted in the same year.